-12 .
-Applicant has the □ True required expertise to □ Not True operate as service provider of the type indicated in item 8 of the application.
+12. Applicant has the  True

+required expertise to □ Not True

+operate as service provider

+of the type indicated in

+item 8 of the application.

 (See instruction 12.)

 12.A.
-Attach list of the nam es, titles, and street addresses of all officers, directors, partners, agents, or owners (directly or indirectly) of more than 10% of applicant, or any person acting in such capacity whether or not formally appointed.
-12.B .
-Attach resumes listing g all employment for each officer, director, partner, agent, or owner (directly or indirectly) of more than 10% of applicant, or any person acting in such capac rity whether or not formally appointed.
+Attach list of the nam es, titles, and street addresses of all officers,

+directors, partners, agents, or owners (directly or indirectly) of more than 10%

+acting in such capacity whether or not formally

+appointed.

+12.B.
+Attach resumes listing g all employment for each officer, director, partner,

+indirectly) of more than 10% of applicant, or any

+rity whether or not formally appointed.

 12.C.
-To the best of 🗆 True applicant's knowledge, \Box Not True (Attach documentation.) neither applicant, any affiliate, officer, director, partner, nor owner of more than 10% of applicant, or any person acting in such capac ity whether or not formally appointed, is being or has been investigated by the Federal Communications Commission or any law enforcement or regulatory agency for failure to comply with any law, rule or order.
-If your answer to this quest tion is anything other than an unqualified "True," applicant must declare exceptions by attaching documentation and describing all such investigations, whether pending, settled voluntarily or resolved in another manner.
-13. Applicant's proposed □ No Facilities (Skip 14-15, Applicant may be facilities (See instruction eligible to use the simplified registration process
+To the best of - True

+applicant's knowledge, Not True (Attach documentation.)

+neither applicant, any

+affiliate, officer, director,

+partner, nor owner of

+more than 10% of

+applicant, or any

+person acting in such capac ity whether or not formally appointed, is being or

+has been investigated by the Federal Communications Commission or any law

+0 2 enforcement or regulatory agency for failure to comply with any law, rule or

+order.

+If your answer to this question is anything other than an unqualified "True,"

+- eptions by attaching documentation and describing

+ether pending, settled voluntarily or resolved in

+another manner.

+13. Applicant's proposed

+facilities.
+(See instruction eligible to use the simplified registration process

-13. Applicant's proposed L No Facilities (Skip 14-15, Applicant may be facilities.
-(See instruction eligible to use the simplified registration process 13) pursuant to Pub.
+13. Applicant's proposed Horities (Skip 14-15, Applicant may be facilities.
+(See instruction eligible to use the simplified registration process 13)- pursuant to Pub.
 Util.
-Code Section 1013.) \Box Limited Facilities □ Full Facilities
+Code Section 1013.)
+Limited Facilities E-Full Facilities

-11.0 1 1 14.
-Construction or Description of proposed construction activities, Extension of Facilities.
-For documentation attached. limited and full-facilities □List of competing entities applicants.
-(See instruction □ Map showing proposed construction 14.) □ Statement of franchises and health and safety permits □ Facts showing public convenience and necessity requiring the proposed construction. □ Statement showing cost of construction. □ Statement showing financial ability to render service. □ Statement showing proposed rates.
-Annual Report Statement Estimated number of customers in the first and fifth years in the future.
+14. Construction or Description of proposed construction activities,

+Extension of Facilities.
+For documentation attached.

+limited and full-facilities

+applicants.
+(See instruction

+14.)
+Statement of franchises and health and safety

+permits -

+Facts showing public convenience and necessity

+requiring the proposed construction.

+□ Statement showing cost of construction.

+Statement showing financial ability to render

+service.

+□ Statement showing proposed rates.

+Annual Report Statement

+Estimated number of customers in the first and

+fifth years in the future.